bharathappali/java-buildpack/docs/jre-ibmjava_jre.md

 ## IBM JRE
 IBM JRE provides IBM® SDK, Java™ Technology Edition, Version 8.
 Unless otherwise configured, the version of Java that will be used is specified in [`config/ibmjava_jre.yml`][].
 See the license section for restrictions that relate to the use of this image.
-For more information about IBM® SDK, Java™ Technology Edition and API documentation, see the [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/SSYKE2/welcome_javasdk_family.html).
+For more information about IBM® SDK, Java™ Technology Edition and API documentation, see the [IBM Knowledge Center][].

 ### License
 Licenses for the products installed within the buildpack:

-IBM® SDK, Java™ Technology Edition, Version 8: [International License Agreement for Non-Warranted Programs](http://www14.software.ibm.com/cgi-bin/weblap/lap.pl?la_formnum=&li_formnum=L-PMAA-A3Z8P2&title=IBM%AE+SDK%2C+Java%99+Technology+Edition%2C+Version+8.0&l=en).
+IBM® SDK, Java™ Technology Edition, Version 8: [International License Agreement for Non-Warranted Programs][].

 ## Configuration
 For general information on configuring the buildpack, including how to specify configuration values through environment variables, refer to [Configuration and Extension][].